Ntsaiab/Memory.js/README.md

 - [Visual Studio Code](https://code.visualstudio.com/)

 ## Features
+A simple memory matching game.
+That can help train beginner Javascript coders not only in the language but also improve their code recogintion and recall.
 There is nothing like it on the internet.

 ## How to use?